Pine Creek Rail Trail

-The Pine Creek Rail Trail is a rail trail in the Appalachian Mountains of north-central Pennsylvania.
+The Pine Creek Rail Trail is the only rail trail in the Appalachian Mountains of north-central Pennsylvania.

 The trail begins just north of Wellsboro, runs south through Pine Creek Gorge (also known as the Grand Canyon of Pennsylvania) and ends at Jersey Shore.
-A 2001 article in USA Today named the 65 mi trail one of the "10 great places to take a bike tour" in the world.
+A article in USA Today from 2001 named the 65 mi trail as one of the "10 great places to take a bike tour" in the world.